LOADING ...

 and I walked up and said, "What do you want?"
 He said, "Kid, we got

 one question.
-Have you been arrested?"
+Have you ever arrested?"

 And I proceeded to him the story of the Alice's Restaurant Massacre,